ezrosent/frawk/info/performance.md

 options.
 The tsv-utils invocation is `tsv-filter -H --gt 4:0.000025 --gt 16:0.3 ./all_train.tsv` (taken from the same benchmark on the tsv-utils repo).  xsv does not support numeric filters, so it was omitted from this benchmark.

+Again, frawk is slower than tsv-utils and faster than everything else:

 | Program | Format | Running Time |
 | -- | -- | -- |